enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/filters.md

 Now that we know how to create a filter, let's use the spreadsheet above and add a filter to only display people who are older than `40` in `ascending` order.

-When you create a filter, its blank at the start.
+When you create a filter, it's blank at the start.
 You need to select how you want to filter your data inside the filter.

 Press on the 3 green lines highlighted below: